-A liquid coupling is used to transmit engine turning effort (torque) to a clutch and transmission.
+Fluid Flywheel has a liquid coupling which is used to transmit engine turning effort (torque) to a clutch and transmission.
 The coupling is always a major part of the engine flywheel assembly.
 As such it is sometime called a fluid flywheel.

 The fluid flywheel details can be seen in the picture.
 It consists of two half dough nut shaped shells equipped with interior fins.
 The fins radiate from the hub, and thereby form radial passages.
 The areas of these passages, perpendicular to their centre line, are kept constant by a suitable design.
 Since the circumferential width of the opening close to the hub is less than that at the periphery, the radial size of the opening, close to the hub is made greater than that at the periphery.

 One of the shells is fixed to the crankshaft of the engine and the other to the clutch/gearbox shaft.
 The two shells are mounted very close, with their open ends facing each other, so that they can be turned independently without touching.
 Housing surrounds both units to make a closed assembly.
 About 80 percent of the interior of the assembly is filled with oil.